-“We’re replacing the wild with the tame.
-Half of the fertile land on earth is now farmland.
-70% of the mass of birds on this planet are domestic birds.
-The vast majority, chickens.
-We account for over one-third of the weight of mammals on earth.
+We also account for over one-third of the weight of mammals on earth.
 A further 60% are the animals we raise to eat.
 The rest, from mice to whales, make up just 4%.” – David Attenborough from ‘A Life on Our Planet’ 2020 –

-These numbers do not just showcase the statistics of what changes humans have brought into the natural ecosystem of this planet, but also underlay an important thought on how much of biological diversity remains around us and why it is essential to allow the variety of life surrounding us to create an ecological balance for our survival.
+These numbers do not just showcase the statistics of what changes humans have brought into the natural ecosystem of this wild planet.
+However, it also underlays an important thought.
+Especially on how much of biological diversity remains around us and why it is essential to allow the variety of life surrounding us to create an ecological balance for our survival.

 The growing domestication of animals, and wiping of wildlife all around is leading to a noticeable void in the ecological balance of our planet.
 From vast deforestation and development to farmers catering to single commercial crops in lieu of profits.
 We are starting to see a reduction in crop production marred by the pests.
 And the reason behind all these ignorant practices is only one: We are forgetting how interdependent everything is for survival of our species and sustainability for modern consumers.
 And if we continue on this path, we will soon be the only large species left on this planet.
 Without our largest communities of wetlands, grasslands, and forests, and will have unforeseen impacts on the entire ecosystems.